Pirates vs. Padres Player Props Betting Odds

-The San Diego Padres host the Pittsburgh Pirates at PETCO Park on Tuesday at 9:40 PM ET.
-Those looking to place a player prop bet can find odds for Juan Soto, Carlos Santana and others in this matchup.
+Player prop bet odds for Juan Soto, Carlos Santana and others are available when the San Diego Padres host the Pittsburgh Pirates at PETCO Park on Wednesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!